imoudu13/library-api/README.md

 8. **Notifications:**

     - `POST /notifications`: Send notifications to users about upcoming events, overdue books, etc.
-    - `GET /users/{id}/notifications`: List notifications for a specific user.
+    - `GET /users/{id}/notifications`: List notifications for a specific libraryUser.

 ---

-This more advanced version of the e-library system introduces features like user roles, book reservations, event management, and analytics, requiring a deeper focus on API design, scalability, and authorization handling.
+This more advanced version of the e-library system introduces features like libraryUser roles, book reservations, event management, and analytics, requiring a deeper focus on API design, scalability, and authorization handling.
 Would you like to dive deeper into any specific part of this API design?